Carpal Bones

 • The volar face has a facet for the accessory carpal.

-• Accessory carpal (pisiform) is short, thick and rounded.
+The accessory carpal (pisiform) is short, thick, and rounded.

 • It is a sesamoid bone situated behind the ulnar carpal.

-• The proximal face is narrow and rough for flexor ulnaris and ulnaris lateralis.
+• The proximal face is narrow and rough for the attachment of the flexor carpi ulnaris and ulnaris lateralis.

 • The distal face is broad and rough.

-• The dorsal face has facet for the ulnar carpal.
+• The dorsal face has a facet for the ulnar carpal.

-• Fused second and third carpal (os magnum) is the largest of the carpals the medial one of the two bones of the distal row.
+The fused second and third carpal (os magnum) is the largest of the carpals and the medial bone of the two in the distal row.

-• The proximal face has two facets, medial larger for the radial carpal and the lateral smaller for the intermediate carpal.
+• The proximal face has two facets— the medial one is larger for the radial carpal, and the lateral one is smaller for the intermediate carpal.

 • The distal face articulates with the large metacarpal.